crossplane/crossplane/design/design-doc-observe-only-resources.md

 follows:

 - Referencing existing resources without managing them
-  - In your composition, you want to reference network resources like VPC and subnets that are managed by another tool or team.
+  - In your managed resource, you want to reference network resources like VPC and subnets that are managed by another tool or team. _For example, you want to create and RDS instance in Crossplane, but you want it to use an existing Subnet Group managed by Terraform._
 - Fetching data from existing resources
   - You need information about an existing VPC, such as its CIDR range and the subnets it contains.
+Or, you need to know OIDC information of an existing EKS cluster to configure IRSA permissions for your application.
 - Gradual migration of existing/legacy infrastructure to Crossplane
   - You have existing infrastructures managed by Terraform, and you want to migrate them gradually to Crossplane.